unicogr/LabHacks/docs/html/_sources/2_fMRI.md.txt

 ### Compute pRFs!

 We first set the grid search.
-Setting a biophysically meaningul and computationally feasible grid for the optimisation (*least square minimisation*) is crucial, as it will allow converging fast and accurately to the best solution.
+Setting a biophysically meaningful and computationally feasible grid for the optimisation (*least square minimisation*) is crucial, as it will allow converging fast and accurately to the best solution.
 Importantly, `n_procs` is crucial, in my personal computer I can use up to 8 workers.
 In a high performance cluster more can be used.
 The more workers, the faster.

 ```python
 normalize_RFs=True